-The Women’s Safe House mission is to empower women and families to rebuild their lives free of domestic abuse through emergency services, education and advocacy.
+The Women’s Safe House mission is to empower women and families to rebuild their lives free of domestic and sexual abuse through emergency services, education and advocacy.

 A community where everyone is free from abuse.